emmanueliheme/Portfolio/README.md

 # 👋 Hi, I'm Emmanuel C. Iheme

 A data analyst passionate about using data to tell stories, drive decisions, and solve real-world problems.
+I am passionate about interepreting data under business context and data-driven business decision-making.

+I'm also a lifelong learner with deep curiosity.
+I have completed more than 10 online courses on Coursera, edX, Freecodecamp, Harvard open courseware and other MOOC platforms in subjects ranging from Statistics to Machine Learning.

 ---